ramakotiabhi/Blacky_Ai/README.md

 ### Acknowledgments

 - Based on We would like to thank the IBM Call for Code challenge for providing an opportunity to build solutions for critical global issues.
-Special thanks to the IBM Watson team for their cutting-edge AI tools.[Billie Thompson's README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
+Special thanks to the IBM Watson team for their cutting-edge AI tools.